HamoyeHQ/18-crimes-unemployment/README.md

 # VIOLENT CRIMES VS UNEMPLOYMENT
 *This project aims to discover if therein lies a correlation (direct relationship) between Unemployment and Violent crimes.
-For the purpose of this analysis, violent crimes consists only of crimes involving any or all of Burglary, Rape or Murder.
+For the purpose of this analysis, violent crimes consists only of crimes involving any or all of Rape, Murder, Robbery or Aggravated assaul
 The project dataset contains data on various crimes collected over a period of 39 years, from 1976 to 2014 across all 51 states in the United States of America.
 It consists of 1989 rows and 14 columns  which are described below*
 1. State : Contains the full name of each state in the US.
 2. State_abbr :  This column represents the abbreviated name of each of the 50 states in the US.